Eight banks join Markit and Thomson Reuters chat network

 "This is something that came together with our partners at Markit because the industry, our customers, asked us to do this," Craig said.
 "It's open to the industry to connect to."

-The eight partner banks are minority shareholders in the privately held Markit, and include Bank of America Merrill Lynch, Barclays, Citigroup, Credit Suisse, Deutsche Bank and Morgan Stanley, in addition to Goldman and JPMorgan.
+The eight partner banks are minority shareholders in the privately held Markit, and include Bank of America Merrill Lynch (BAC.N), Barclays (BARC.L), Citigroup (C.N), Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE) and Morgan Stanley (MS.N), in addition to Goldman and JPMorgan.

 The banks collectively employ more than 1 million people worldwide, though it was not immediately clear how many individuals will use the new Markit service.